Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/LongRunningOperations.md

 **NOTE:** Samples in this file apply only to packages that follow [Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).
 Names of such packages usually start with `Azure`.

 Some operations take long time to complete and require polling for their status.
-Methods starting long-running operations return `*Operation<T>` types.
+Methods starting long-running operations return either `*Operation<T>` or `PageableOperation<T>` types.

 ## Awaiting completion of the operation